lizelive/The_French_Revolution_A_History/02_the_constitution/06_the_marseillese/08_constitution_burst_in_pieces.md

-# Constitution burst in Pieces.
+# Constitution burst in Pieces

 Thus is the Tenth of August won and lost.
 Patriotism reckons its slain by thousand on thousand, so deadly was the Swiss fire from these windows; but will finally reduce them to some Twelve hundred.
 No child’s play was it;—nor is it!
 Till two in the afternoon the massacring, the breaking and the burning has not ended; nor the loose Bedlam shut itself again.